Written by

 With this in mind, knowing how to engage Next Gen donors is more important than ever before.
 Based on research CanadaHelps has conducted over the last few years, keep the following strategies and practices top of mind as your charity develops its plan to increase and retain younger donors.

-• They want to be informed supporters.
-They value opportunities to learn about the issues that matter and the ways they can help.
+Younger donors value opportunities to learn about the issues that matter and the ways they can help.
 Consider how your charity can teach and educate Next Gen donors on the problems your organization is addressing or alleviating.

-• Typically, in-person events like marches, rallies, and protests take place in the Spring and Summer, and slow down in the Fall, and go dormant for a period in the Winter–keep this in mind when planning your annual calendar.
+Young Canadians are more likely to take to the streets and show their support through protest or at in-person events, with 25% of Gen Z and 20% of Millennials saying they would do so.
+Typically, in-person events like marches, rallies, and protests take place in the Spring and Summer, and slow down in the Fall, and go dormant for a period in the Winter–keep this in mind when planning your annual calendar.

-• Create opportunities for Next Gen donors to amplify and share charitable content (reels, infographics etc) on social media.
+Experiment with peer-to-peer fundraising and mutual aid, and offer volunteer and non-monetary giving opportunities.
+Create opportunities for Next Gen donors to amplify and share charitable content (reels, infographics etc) on social media.

-💡 Looking for more strategies to boost your fundraising?
-CanadaHelps has just released a new End-of-Year Campaign Guide with step-by-step advice to help you plan your best Giving Season yet.
+Looking for more strategies to boost your fundraising? 💡 CanadaHelps has just released a new End-of-Year Campaign Guide with step-by-step advice to help you plan your best Giving Season yet.
 Check it out!